 We encourage graduates from international medical schools to submit letters of recommendation from mentors within the U.S. from hands-on clinical rotations whenever possible, especially in the field of internal medicine.
 However, we recognize the limitations created by the COVID-19 pandemic, and will remain flexible in this regard.
 Please note: ECFMG certificates, when appropriate, must be current prior to the Match.

 It is our policy to adhere to the guidelines published by the Accreditation Council for Graduate Medical Education (ACGME) regarding selection of our applicants.

 We select eligible applicants based on preparedness, ability, previous record, aptitude, academic credentials, accomplishments, communication skills, motivation, and integrity.
 We do not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

-We conduct interviews during the months of November through January, with appropriate breaks for the holidays.
+We conduct interviews from November through January, with appropriate breaks for the holidays.

-We begin to review applications in late September and send invitations throughout October and November.
-Our interview slots for the year generally fill by December 1.
+We will begin to review applications as soon as ERAS opens to us, on October 21st, and will send invitations through October and November.
+Our interview slots for the year generally fill by December 1st.

 We accommodate J1 visas.